luaxgod/AeonianSource/README.md

 # Aeonian-Source
 An unrestricted environment exploit for Roblox.
-Runs script at an identity of 6
+Runs scripts at an identity of 6

 This was the old Aeonian source that i am no longer working on due to how it is going to be superseded by Aeonian V4 which is an exploit that utilises a method of excecution called ProtoConversion founded by chirality in 2015